UCL/rsd-engineeringcourse/session01/03issues.md

 Bug Triage
 ----------

-Some organisations use a severity matrix based on
+Some organisations use a severity matrix based on:

 * Severity [Wrong answer, crash, unusable, workaround, cosmetic...]
 * Frequency [All users, most users, some users...]